 What is 'Green IT'?

-‘Green IT’ is to use computers / IT resources in an efficient and environmentally responsible way to reduce an organisation’s carbon footprint and to become more eco-friendly.
+‘Green IT’ is to use computers and IT resources in an efficient and environmentally responsible way to reduce an organisation’s carbon footprint.

 Examples of Green IT Practice